gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 ![ op ](https://github.com/gavinlyonsrepo/SSD1306_OLED_RPI/blob/main/extras/image/output.jpg)

-## Notes
+## Notes and issues

+1. If you upgrade to V 1.73 of the bcm2835 dependancy (the latest at time  of writing ) you may see Intermittant BCM2835_I2C_REASON_ERROR_TIMEOUT  [errors on I2C write operations](https://groups.google.com/g/bcm2835/c/45O8Y_5yv00).
+Best stay on 1.71 until a new upgrade is released.

-1. To test on a different size of display edit the myOLEDwidth & myOLEDheight variables in examples files.
+2. To test on a different size of display edit the myOLEDwidth & myOLEDheight variables in examples files.

 | Display size | Supported | Tested |